srid/ema/docs/topics/hot-reload.md

 ---
 # Hot Reload

-- [ ] Update this

 **Hot Reloading** is a feature of Ema's [[live-server]] wherein any changes to your Haskell source or data files (such as Markdown files or HTML templates) _propagate instantly_ to the web browser without requiring any manual intervention like a full browser refresh.
 In practice, this is a such a delightful feature to work with.
 Imagine changing CSS style of an element, and see it reflect on your site in a split second.

 ## How Ema implements hot reload

 ### Websocket

-The Ema dev server uses websockets to keep a bi-directional connection open between the web browser and the backend server.
+The Ema dev server uses websockets to keep a bi-directional connection open between the web browser and the [[live-server]].
 When you click on a link or when something changes in the backend, they are communicated via this connection.
 In a statically generated site, however, no such activity happens - and a link click behaves like a normal link, in that the browser makes a full HTTP request to the linked page.

 ### DOM patching